JMeerwald/ehri-de-test/content/about.md

 EHRI-UK is the national node representing the United Kingdom within this international research consortium.
 {{< /intro >}}

-### EHRI-UK will seek to ensure the long-term sustainability of Holocaust research within the UK and beyond by:
+### EHRI-DE will serve as the national node, representing Germany within the consortium of the European Holocaust Research Infrastructure (EHRI).
+In fulfilling its mission of enhancing and supporting Holocaust research in Germany, EHRI-DE will pursue a number of objectives.
+These include:

- * representing institutions within the UK (and Crown Dependencies) which contain materials related to Holocaust Studies to create a strong research consortium;
+* Linking institutions involved in Holocaust Studies, Education and Commemoration and providing excellent networking opportunities on a national and transnational level
- * connecting resources through a state-of-the-art digital infrastructure;
+* Interconnecting Holocaust-related archival resources and institutions
- * developing innovative digital research tools;
+* Offering fellowship and training opportunities for early career scholars, archivists, educators and those committed to Holocaust Commemoration
- * offering fellowships and training opportunities for researchers, archivists, and heritage professionals.
+* Fostering a transnational historiography of the Holocaust Developing and securing a digital infrastructure for Holocaust Studies

 EHRI's impact is primarily scientific, however, the infrastructure also advances a wider social and political agenda.
 The recent rise of antisemitism, xenophobia and aggressive